Tilehurst: History

 Tilehurst was first recorded in 1291, when it was listed as a hamlet of Reading in Pope Nicholas III's taxation.
 At this time, the settlement was under the ownership of Reading Abbey, where it stayed until the Dissolution of the Monasteries.
 Tilehurst became an extensive parish, which included the tything of Theale as well as the manors of Tilehurst, Kentwood, Pincents and Beansheaf.
-In 1545, Henry VIII granted the manor of Tilehurst to Francis Englefield, who held it until his attainder (and forfeiture of the manor) in 1586.
+In 1545, Henry VIII granted the manor of Tilehurst (now Calcot) to Francis Englefield, who held it until his attainder (and forfeiture of the manor) in 1586.
 The following year, Elizabeth I gave the manor to Henry Forster of Aldermaston and George Fitton.
 Forster and Fitton possessed the manor until the turn of the century, when Elizabeth sold it to Henry Best and Francis Jackson.

 Over the space of five years, the manor passed from Best and Jackson to the son of Sir Thomas Crompton, then on to Dutch merchant Peter Vanlore.
 Vanlore built a manor house on the estate—Calcot Park.
 Throughout the 17th century the manor passed through the Vanlore family to the Dickenson family, before being purchased in 1687 by the Wilder family of Nunhide (builders of Wilder's Folly) for £1,075.
 Page and Ditchfield write that in the early 18th century the manor was also owned by the family of John Kendrick, albeit for a short period.

 The manor subsequently passed to Benjamin Child, who married Mary Kendrick, heir of the Kendrick family.
 After Kendrick's death, Childs sold the manor to descendants of John Blagrave in 1759.
 The Blagrave family built the present-day Calcot House, which—according to one story—was made necessary by Child's eviction.
 After Child sold the estate to the Blagraves, he was reluctant to leave the house.
 The Blagraves were forced to remove the building's roof to "flush" him out of the building, thereby requiring a new building to replace the uninhabitable original house.
 The manor was retained by the Blagrave family until the 1920s, after which it served as the clubhouse for the estate's golf course and was later converted into apartments.